BRedux/B-Box/readme.txt

-This is the read me text for Blocbox
+This is the read me text for B-box